copycat1024/python-namesilo-ddns/README.md

 | A      | 22.22.22.22            |`'www.mysite.com'` |
 | A      | 22.22.22.22            |`'blog.mysite.com'`|

+Noted that changes will only be made if needed, e.g. when the IP address is wrong.

 #### Installation
 This program is designed to run on Debian 9 "Stretch".